Schoolforbasics/runbooks/AnacondaRepository.rst

-**Regular Installation:** If no customization is required, there is no need to define a config file.
+**Regular installation:** If no customization is required, there is no need to define a configuration file.

 ::

     anaconda-server-sync-conda

-.. note:: Depending on the type of installation, this process may take hours.
+NOTE: Depending on the type of installation, this process may take several hours.

 To verify the local Anaconda Repository repo has been populated, visit **http://your.anaconda.server:8080/anaconda** in a browser.